 At Pymble, PDHPE provides students with a wide range of movement experiences that are both challenging and enjoyable.
 These aim to improve students’ capacity to move with skill and confidence in a range of increasingly complex contexts and environments.

-As a school of the Uniting Church in Australia, Pymble Ladies’ College provides for the religious education of its students.
+As a school of the Uniting Church in Australia, Pymble Ladies’ College provides for the religion and ethics education of its students.
 It does this through a study of Christianity focusing on the person Jesus Christ, the importance of the Bible and God’s message of love and reconciliation.
-In line with the inclusive nature of the Uniting Church and its commitment to interfaith dialogue, Religious Education also provides for the study and comparison of other faith traditions and philosophies.
+In line with the inclusive nature of the Uniting Church and its commitment to interfaith dialogue, Religion and Ethics also provides for the study and comparison of other faith traditions and philosophies.

 Science provides a distinctive view and way of thinking about the world around us.
 An ever-evolving area of study, Science allows students to better understand and explain a variety of phenomena, and enable sense to be made of the biological, physical and technological world.